Zsailer/python-for-scientists/docs/_pages/install_python.rst

   > conda install numpy scipy matplotlib

-A more comprehensible list of Python packages for scientific computing can be found here_.
+A more comprehensive list of Python packages for scientific computing can be found :ref:`here <numerical_packages>`.

-.. _here: advanced_numerical.html

 .. _`Run the Jupyter Notebook`:

 4. Run the Jupyter Notebook
 ---------------------------
-Open Jupyter Notebooks using a command line interface (why_?).
+Open Jupyter Notebooks using a command line interface (:ref:`why <why do I need to to launch Jupyter from a command line>`?).
 Run the following command on the command line:

 .. code-block:: bash